johncallahan/needham_shroeder_spin/README.md

 The initiator (PIni shown above and instantiated as "A") is run (see the init section in the ns1.pml file) with self assigned "A", party assigned "B" or "I" and the nonce assigned "Na".
-After setting InitRunningAB to true, the initiator (A) non-deterministically sends (!) a message to either B or the Intruder (I) to represent an intercepted message.
-The initiator (A) then waits to receive a message (?).
+After setting InitRunningAB to true (note: IniRunning is a macro), the initiator (A) non-deterministically sends a message on a channel ("ca !" means "send a message on the ca channel") to either B or the Intruder (I) to represent an intercepted message.
+The initiator (A) then waits on a channel to receive a message ("ca ?"  means "wait to receive a message on the ca channel").

 ````
 proctype PRes(mtype self; mtype nonce)